jorge-car/azure-network-protocols/README.md

 <p>
   <h2>What we are doing</h2>

-To observe diffrent traffic between two diffrent clinets we first need two virtual machines created in microsoft azure that will act as the clinets. the Vms will have a diffrent operating systems linux and windows.
+To observe diffrent traffic between two diffrent clients we first need two virtual machines created in microsoft azure that will act as the clinets. the Vms will have a diffrent operating systems linux and windows.

 <img src="https://i.postimg.cc/Jn9DYQqb/2022-11-02-53.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>